 The first POCC Hoe Wa’a OC-6 race was held September 29, 2012 from Atlantic City, NJ which hosted the OC-6 race for the first four years.
 A new partnership was forged with Brigantine, NJ as the new host town for our 5th Annual Hoe Wa’a in 2016.
 Brigantine, a lively summer beach town, is the perfect backdrop for this event with an inlet beach which worked wonderfully for the launching of canoes as well as being amidst all of the lively summer water sports and friendly dolphins.
 Afterwards, a post-race luau and awards ceremony is held at the Laguna Grill & Rum Bar on Brigantine Beach which features delicious eats and music.

 For the last 6 years the POCC Hoe Wa`a focused on OC-6 races.
-New in 2018 is a second exciting day of racing for OC-1, OC-2, surfski and SUP.
+New in 2018 at our 7th Annual Hoe Wa`a Challenge is the expansion into a paddling filled weekend including an afternoon of paddling clinics with world-renowned instructors and a second exciting day of racing for OC-1, OC-2, surfski and paddleboard (stand-up and prone).